 What features have us excited about the Casa V?
 Our technicians love the heavy duty construction, both inside and out.
 There are no plastic switches or bezels to chip, and it's clear that this machine been designed to make maintenance straight-forward for years to come.
-Casa has a fully polished stainless steel case and its huge .75 liter stainless steel boiler is the same size as the brew boiler in the Profitec Pro 700 and ECM Synchronika, meaning nothing will be sacrificed in the cup.
+Casa has a fully polished stainless steel case and a large .4 liter brass boiler.
 This boiler paired with a powerful 1200 watt heating element yields a 5-8 minute warm-up time (faster than most machines in this class), great steam power, and solid temperature consistency in the shot.
 The Casa V also includes a beautiful ergonomic and chrome plated commercial 58mm portafilter, and a fully articulating steam wand.
 Because it rotates on a ball hinge, you can accommodate multiple pitcher sizes and angle the steam tip right where you want it.
 The brew pressure is externally adjustable, and that pressure is displayed during your shot on the custom gauge.
 Once the steam button is pressed, ample steam power is available in about a minute.

 Aesthetically, ECM has updated the profile of the Casa and added a distinctive gauge that reminds us of Italian race cars.